 The mobile phone worldwide market is presently approximately 1.8 billion units per year.
 Of that amount smart phones represent a large and growing segment of the market.
 Against the backdrop of challenges with identification of individuals, more and more mobile phones are being used as a source of payment for goods and services.
-Juniper Research estimates that worldwide mobile payment volume will grow to \$240 billion in 2012, and forecasts growth to \$670 billion by 2015.
-(1) Many major players around the world have announced plans for mobile payments including AT&T, Sprint, Verizon, T-Mobile, Google, Visa, MasterCard, American Express, Discover, Bank of America, Barclays, RIM and others.
+We believe that this trend will continue for the foreseeable future, which, in turn, we believe will increase the need for the technologies that we plan to introduce.
+Many major players around the world have announced plans for mobile payments including AT&T, Sprint, Verizon, T-Mobile, Google, Visa, MasterCard, American Express, Discover, Bank of America, Barclays, RIM and others.
 The risks and concerns of fraud accompanying the introduction of these potential applications are financially enormous and could hamper the growth of this budding industry.
 As a result of these concerns, the Company believes that security for the "m-commerce/mobile money" market is positioned to grow rapidly.